bigchaindb/bigchaindb/docs/source/configuration.md

   bigchaindb start
 ```

-We can also run `show-config` to see how the configuration looks like:
+We can also run `show-config` to see how the configuration looks:
 ```
 $ BIGCHAINDB_KEYPAIR_PUBLIC=26y9EuyGP44JXxqcvF8GbCJGqkiqFXddZzxVjLU3rWbHp \
   BIGCHAINDB_KEYPAIR_PRIVATE=9PkLfHbzXnSSNnb1sSBL73C2MydzKLs5fAHoA4Q7otrG \